eleanorfrajka/WODbottom/docs/source/index.rst

 :parser: myst_parser.sphinx_ # this is the markdown parser

-Welcome to projectName's documentation!
+Welcome to WODbottom's documentation!
 ======================================

 `template-project` is a repository to demonstrate the structure of a Python project `projectName`, the use of git via Github for collaborative coding, GitHub Actions for running tests and building documentation, and deploying the documentation on GitHub Pages.

-For recommendations or bug reports, please visit https://github.com/eleanorfrajka/template-project/issues/new
+For recommendations or bug reports, please visit https://github.com/eleanorfrajka/WODbottom/issues/new

 .. toctree::
    :maxdepth: 3
    :caption: Getting started

-   installation.md
-   gitcollab.md
-   github.md
-   gitorg.md
+   setup.md
+   project_structure.md
+   style_guide.md

 .. toctree::
    :maxdepth: 3
    :caption: Users guide

    demo-output.ipynb